 The academy met all its academic targets whilst being fully staffed and within budget.
 Resource management is successfully managed within the budget and the learning environment within the academy is outstanding.

-A new lease has been agreed with the nursery which will result in £78,000 p.a. per year in income to Lowbrook Academy.
-There is confidence that this income will continue into the future.
-The GAG funding is a significant part of the income of Lowbrook and therefore changes to this figure that the academy receives will impact significantly on the budget.
-Work was undertaken in the 2022-23 financial year to improve one of the classrooms.
-This reduced the funds available to Lowbrook but did not have a significant impact on the current surplus.
+The lease which has been agreed with the nursery, resulting in £78,000 p.a. per year in income to Lowbrook Academy continues to stand.
+There is confidence that this income will continue over the coming years.
+The GAG funding is a significant part of the income of Lowbrook and therefore any changes to this figure that the academy receives